•

 Abstract

 Problem: Several approaches to analyze seatbelt use have been proposed in the literature.
-Two methods that has not been explored are the use of unweighted and weighted logistic regression model and the use of item response theory (IRT) or the Rasch model.
-Since accurate methods to predict seatbelt use behavior based upon observed data must include a built-in design method and model, and overcome computation challenges, weighted and IRT method deem to be other options for an observational survey of seat belt use in the state of Virginia.
+Two methods that have not been explored are the use of unweighted and weighted logistic regression models and the use of item response theory (IRT) or the Rasch model.
+Since accurate methods to predict seatbelt use behavior based upon observed data must include a built-in design method and model and overcome computation challenges, weighted and IRT methods deem to be other options for an observational survey of seatbelt use in the state of Virginia.

-Method: The observed data from 136 sites within the Commonwealth of Virginia over two years was collected in a two stage systematic stratified proportional to size sampling plan.
+Method: The data observed from 136 sites within the Commonwealth of Virginia over two years was collected in a two-stage, systematically stratified, proportional-to-size sampling plan.
 The data is analyzed using a weighted Rasch model.

-Results: A relationship between seatbelt use of drivers weighted for county aggregate population size and length of the road segment observed and the factors of vehicle type and gender standardized using a standardized scale is confirmed using logistic regression model selection and AIC analysis.
-IRT model was considered and was found highly significant.
+Results: A relationship between seatbelt use of drivers, weighted for county aggregate population size, length of the road segment observed, and the factors of vehicle type and gender standardized using a standardized scale, is confirmed using logistic regression model selection and AIC analysis.
+An IRT model was considered and was found highly significant.

-Practical Application: The addition of socio-economic measures, measure of road and driving difficulty, and data from other states may allow the prediction of seatbelt use with a in a new methodology: the models provide tools for policy decision-making
+Practical Application: The addition of socio-economic measures, measure of road and driving difficulty, and data from other states may allow the prediction of seatbelt use with a new methodology: the models provide tools for policy decision-making.

 Comments